 A hazardous atmosphere is an atmospheric condition that may expose workers to a risk of death, incapacitation, and impairment of ability to escape unaided, injury or acute illness.
 Testing of hazardous areas is required prior to entry into an area of concern.
-Contractor shall not enter ANY area containing hazardous concentrations of toxic gases unless properly trained, protected, and utilizing calibrated air monitoring equipment.
+Contractor shall not enter ANY area containing hazardous concentrations of toxic gases unless properly trained, protected, and utilizing the proper calibrated air monitoring equipment.
+The air monitor testing equipment must have a "pump" style 4 gas monitor.
+Passive, or personal 4 gas monitors designed for monitoring the breathing zone are not allowed for continuous monitoring or permit compliance purposes.

-19.2.1 All personnel working in a potential H_2S environment must have certificates verifying proper training.
-Additionally, all personnel working in an H_2S environment must be clean-shaven per the accepted practices governing SCBA (Self-Contained Breathing Apparatus) use.
+19.2.1 All personnel working in a potential H2S environment must have certificates verifying proper training.
+Additionally, all personnel working in an H2S environment must be clean-shaven per the accepted practices governing SCBA (Self-Contained Breathing Apparatus) use.

-NOTE: A SCBA is required for H2S levels exceeding the permissible exposure limit: THE PERMISSIBLE EXPOSURE LIMITS (PEL) VARY IN U.S. AND CANADA.
-CHECK REGULATIONS FOR PEL LIMITS.
+NOTE: A SCBA is required for H2S levels exceeding the permissible exposure limit: THE PERMISSIBLE EXPOSURE LIMITS (PEL) VARY IN U.S., CANADA, AND MEXICO CHECK REGULATIONS FOR PEL LIMITS.

-19.2.2 In areas where potential concentrations of Benzene and H_2S may be present, applicable monitoring must be conducted using appropriate air monitoring equipment.
+19.2.2 In areas where potential concentrations of Benzene and H2S may be present, applicable monitoring must be conducted using appropriate air monitoring equipment.
 Immediately exit the area if monitoring results are above the permissible exposure limit.
 Personnel must wear appropriate respiratory protection if concentration exceeds PEL.

-NOTE: THE PEL VARY IN US AND CANADA.
+NOTE: THE PEL VARY IN US, CANADA, AND MEXICO.
 CHECK REGULATIONS FOR PEL LIMITS.